Two types of child support agreements

 As part of the process, both parties must disclose their financial circumstances to the other party.

-It is essential to understand all expenses relating to children when entering an agreement.
+When entering an agreement, it is essential to understand all expenses related to children.
 These expenses may include school fees, uniforms, smart devices, phone bills, and medical expenses.
+Our child support lawyers in Cairns will advise you on your options before entering a binding agreement.

 Binding child support payments